roryclear/tinygrad-remote-ios/README.md

 ```sh
 CLOUD=1 HOST={your iphone/ipad IP address}:6667 python3 examples/gpt2.py --model_size=gpt2
 ```

+Also try [YOLOv8 on tinygrad](https://github.com/tinygrad/tinygrad), by caching tinygrad cloud batches, models can be easily ran locally.

 ## notes
 - Max allowed app RAM < total RAM.
 An iPhone 13 (4GB RAM) cannot use over 2GB in a single app for example, it will crash.
 Each device has its own limit.
 - Metal cannot be ran in the background on iOS, the app must be open to run.